 Fernygrove Farm‘s usually open their ancient bluebell woods to the public from mid-April (10am-3pm).
 Drift around the sea of blue in your own time – it takes about 45mins to walk around.
 It’s a bit rough and uneven in places not particularly suitable for pushchairs or wheelchairs.
 Due to Covid, the bluebell walks will not open this year, so pop it on your list for 2022.

 Also worth visiting: Chazey Wood, within the Mapledurham estate.
 Highwood, Woodley with its mixture of lowland woodland and heathland which used to be part of the grounds of Woodley Lodge.
 The Coombe, Streatley, has an abundance of bluebells in the spring.
 Clayfield Copse, Caversham has a lovely woodland walk suitable for buggies and wheelchairs.

 Every year when I write about bluebell hotspots I receive a flurry of messages about the ones I’ve forgotten.
-Aside from the places that are closed, have I finally nailed the list this year, I wonder?
-Please let me know if there are any omissions!
+Have I finally nailed a comprehensive list this year, I wonder?
+Please let me know in the comments if there are any omissions!